 - A delivery address must be known at the time of Customs clearance.

-- Original certificate of title showing customer's name and vehicle serial number
+- Original certificate of title showing owner of the goods’ name and vehicle serial number

 - Original registration card of origin country

 - Original purchase invoice / bill of sale

 - Insurance certificate